travelandco/travelandco.github.io/_trips/2026-03-14-zlijeb-the-wizards-gate.md

 ![The unutilized buffer: The Žlijeb mountain hut.](/assets/images/trips/zlijeb/zlijeb-3.jpg)

 We were "light" by necessity.
 No extra clothes, no food, and no toothbrushes.
-The wind at the top had an opinion about everything, the kind of cold that doesn't threaten, it just reminds you where you are.

 ![The summit wall, read from below.](/assets/images/trips/zlijeb/zlijeb-bottom.jpg)